hamstar/Wikimate/README.md

 ## Usage

-In your script file (e.g. `index.php`), include the `globals.php` file and create a new `Wikimate` object with username, password and the API address.
+In your script file (e.g. `index.php`), include the `globals.php` file and create a new `Wikimate` object with the target wiki's API address.
+Then provide a username and password to Wikimate's `login` method, to login to that wiki.

 ```php
 include 'globals.php';